gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

        great balance, having near instant acceleration and a high top speed.

-       On 3 inch wheels, the equivalent ratios are 12:1 to 15:1, which makes 13.7:1 on 3 inch wheels convienient, as it can be taken 1 to 1 off of goBILDA's 13.7:1 planetary gearbox motor.
+       On 3 inch wheels, the equivalent ratios are 12:1 to 15:1, which makes 13.7:1 on 3 inch wheels convenient, as it can be taken 1 to 1 off of goBILDA's 13.7:1 planetary gearbox motor.

    Teams can slow the drivetrain down in code by providing less power